 About Gloucester Sea Scallops

 The sea scallops I got from Fisherman’s Wharf Gloucester were harvested in federal waters within the Gulf of Maine.
-These are day boat scallops, brought in by local vessels that have a 200lb per day quota.
+These are day boat scallops, brought in by local vessels that have a 200 pound per day quota.

 Naturally, they were “dry” scallops, never soaked or treated with STPP after being shucked.
 They are of the 10/20 size, which means you will get between 10-20 scallops per pound.
 This particular pound of scallops came out to a 15-count.